Azure-Samples/cognitive-services-studybot-csharp/Study Bot/README.md

 1. Open this Study Bot solution file in Visual Studio 2017+.

 1. In `MainPage.xaml.cs`, add your Qna-Luis-Bot's bot's name (verbatum) and secret key to `botHandle` and `botSecretkey`, respectively.
 To find the key, go to your bot in the [Azure portal](https://ms.portal.azure.com) under the Channels menu item, then select `Edit` to the right of your bot.
-You'll see your secret key that you can show and copy, then paste into `MainPage.xaml.cs'.
+You'll see your secret key that you can show and copy, then paste into `MainPage.xaml.cs`.

     <img src="/Assets/bot-secret-key.png">